cezarypiatek/cezarypiatek.github.io/src/content/post/whats-wrong-with-unobtrusive-ajax/index.md

 //]]>
 </script>
 ```
-After analysing this "non-obtrusive" version I very doubt if this works with ajax callback's provided as a javascript expression (probably the javascript literals are only valid value.)
+After analyzing this "non-obtrusive" version I very doubt if this works with ajax callback's provided as a javascript expression (probably the javascript literals are only valid value.)

 In ASP Core there is no longer AjaxHelper and AjaxOptions but you can still use jquery.unobtrusive-ajax.js functionality by providing data-ajax-* attributes manually.

 ## Is it truly unobtrusive?

-I think te root of all problems is laying in the (miss)understanding of "unobtrusive javascript" term.
+I think the root of all problems is laying in the (miss)understanding of "unobtrusive javascript" term.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Unobtrusive_JavaScript) the concept of unobtrusive javascript appeared for the very first time in  Stuart Langridge's article [Unobtrusive DHTML, and the power of unordered lists](https://kryogenix.org/code/browser/aqlists/) from 2002.
 A really good explanation we can find in David Flanagan's book "JavaScript: The Definitive Guide" which looks as follows:

 > A programming philosophy known as unobtrusive JavaScript argues that content (HTML) and behavior (JavaScript code) should as much as possible be kept separate.
 According to this programming philosophy, JavaScript is best embedded in HTML documents using \<script> elements with src attributes.